olebole/irafdoc/doc/ccdred.instruments.rst

   instruments, detectors, and observatories.
 This is done by having instrument specific data files.
-Note that by instrument we mean a combination of detector, instrument, application, and observatory, so there might be several <tt>"instruments"</tt> associated with a particular CCD detector.
+Note that by instrument we mean a combination of detector, instrument, application, and observatory, so there might be several <span style="font-family: monospace;">"instruments"</span> associated with a particular CCD detector.
 Creating and maintaining the instrument files is generally the responsibility of the support staff, though the user may create or copy and modify his/her own instrument/application specific files.
 The